TheFittingRoom/shop-sdk/README.md

 shop.user.logout()

 // In order for the user to create an avatar, they'll need to download the mobile application.
-// This will send the given phone number a link to the iOS app
+// This will send an SMS to the given phone number with a link to the iOS app
 // No spaces and must include country code e.g. +18005551234 shop.submitTelephoneNumber(tel)